Request a CatalogContact Us

 Our family is looking at different homeschool providers and also at Catholic schools.
 We hesitate to buy the whole package for fear it won't work for us.

-We suggest one easy step: try a lesson plan and a spelling and/or grammar workbook to get a good feel for CHC's gentle approach and to gain confidence that, as it has for thousands of other families, the CHC approach will work for you, too.
+We suggest one easy step: try a lesson plan and a spelling and/or grammar workbook to get a good feel for CHC’s approach and to gain confidence that, as it has for thousands of other families, the CHC approach will work for you, too.
 Try a few lessons with the children and see how they respond.
-Some families like to do a 'mini-school' session in early summer [if they are public schooling] or take a break from their current homeschool approach for a few weeks and try a bit of CHC.
+Some families like to do a ‘mini-school’ session in early summer (if they are public schooling) or take a break from their current homeschool approach for a few weeks and try a bit of CHC.
 The cost is small, and you will already have a beginning for your homeschooling adventure with CHC!

 How can I know for sure that CHC is a good fit for my children?